 Randomly selected data points.
-(Alternative methods include e.g. latin hypercube sampling) Delaunay Triangulations and Voronoi Diagrams c-Means Clustering: Example

-Delaunay Triangulation: simple triangle (shown in grey on the left) Voronoi Diagram: midperpendiculars of the triangle's edges (shown in blue on the left, in grey on the right)
+(Alternative methods include e.g. latin hypercube sampling) Delaunay Triangulation: simple triangle (shown in grey on the left) Voronoi Diagram: midperpendiculars of the triangle's edges (shown in blue on the left, in grey on the right)

-c-Means Clustering: Local Minima
+c-Means Clustering: Example

-In the example Clustering was successful and formed intuitive clusters

-Convergence achieved after only 5 steps.
+In the example Clustering was successful and formed intuitive clusters Convergence achieved after only 5 steps.